apiando/fake-news-detection/README.md

 - Optimizing model weights
 - Periodically evaluating performance

-We are using the method of Full Fine-Tuning this PreTrained Model.
+I am using the method of Full Fine-Tuning this PreTrained Model.
 1. Add any additional layers on top while updating the entire whole model on labeled data.
-We loaded the roberta-base model using: model = AutoModelForSequenceClassification.from_pretrained("roberta-base", num_labels=2)
+I loaded the roberta-base model using: model = AutoModelForSequenceClassification.from_pretrained("roberta-base", num_labels=2)
 No layers were freezed, there were embeddings, encoders, and classification head that are all trainable BY DEFAULT.
 All TrainingArguments and Trainer are used without any layer freezing.
 2. All aspect of the model will be updated.
 This is usually the slowest but has the highest performance.